nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Deleting an item while all items currently in the order are being shown

    1. Prerequisites: List all items using the `view` command.
-Multiple items in the order.
+There is atleast one item in the order.

    1. Test case: `delete i/1`<br>
       Expected: First item is deleted from the order.
 Details of the deleted order shown in the status message.
 Timestamp in the status bar is updated.